Skip to main content

 InputCommentsDefault

-Token URLThe OAuth 2.0 Token URL for your Databricks workspace.
-Replace REPLACE-ME in https://dbc-REPLACE-ME.cloud.databricks.com/oidc/v1/token to reflect your workspace's URL.https://dbc-REPLACE-ME.cloud.databricks.com/oidc/v1/token
+Token URLThe OAuth 2.0 Token URL for the Databricks workspace.
+Replace REPLACE-ME in https://dbc-REPLACE-ME.cloud.databricks.com/oidc/v1/token to reflect the workspace URL.https://dbc-REPLACE-ME.cloud.databricks.com/oidc/v1/token

-Service Principal Client IDClient ID of your Service Principal.
-Make sure that your service principal has been granted the necessary permissions in your Databricks workspace. https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html#step-2-assign-workspace-level-permissions-to-the-databricks-service-principal
+Service Principal Client IDThe client ID of the Databricks Service Principal.
+The service principal must be granted the necessary permissions in the Databricks workspace. https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html#step-2-assign-workspace-level-permissions-to-the-databricks-service-principal

 Actions